How to remove “OBJ in a box” in WordPress: 3 easy methods.

 • Development

-• How to remove “OBJ in a box” in WordPress: 3 easy methods.
+• How to remove “OBJ in a box” in WordPress: 3 easy methods

-Design / 4 min read
+Array / 4 min read

-How to remove “OBJ in a box” in WordPress: 3 easy methods.
+How to remove “OBJ in a box” in WordPress: 3 easy methods

 “OBJ in a box” is a character that sometimes appears unexpectedly on titles for WordPress posts.
 This article is a quick explanation of what it is and how to get rid of it.

-2. Select your title, delete it and retype without pasting.
+2. Select your title, delete it, and retype without pasting.

 Now let’s move on to a deeper explanation of its origin and uses.